Vadskye/Rise/docs/pure_damage_dice.md

     * dX-2l at Ext range
     * dX-1 melee retributive with Deep attune
     * dX-2 Med range retributive with Deep attune
+    * dX-1 at Short range twice (immediately and during next action)
     * dX-2 at Med range twice (immediately and during next action)
     * dX-1l at Med range, doubled if you beat an extra defense
     * dX-2 with -2 accuracy as a minor action (deep attune)